ASKCOS/ASKCOS/README.md

 # Make-It:
 Software package for the prediction of feasible synthetic routes towards a desired compound and associated tasks.
-Is interdependent with ASKCOS_WEBSITE [https://github.com/connorcoley/ASKCOS_Website/].

 ## Dependencies
 The code has primarily been developed for Python 2.7.6 on Ubuntu 16.04.
 However, we have made an effort to make it work on Python 3.6.1 as well (tested on macOS 10.13.3).
 There are likely some lingering bugs, so please let us know if you find any.